IoT SIM

 1. Limited profile capacity

-eUICC SIMs typically support four to five profiles at a time.
+eUICC SIMs support multiple profiles at a time, depending on the SIM storage.
 While profiles can be deleted and replaced, this process:

 • Requires data